-Each end-cap part of the ST has 3 modules along the beam axis.
+Each end-cap part of ST comprises 3 modules along the beam axis.
 Each module consists of 4 identical hexadecimal cameras (for measurement of the 4 coordinates: X, Y, U and V).
-In construction, the cameras are divided into halves.
-Each module has the technological hole d=160 mm for the beam pipe.
-The mechanical support is provided by the carbon fiber frames.
-The total amount of channels of electronics in both end-cups is 7200.
-The layout of the end-cup part of the ST is shown in Fig. 4.15.
+By construction, the cameras are divided into halves.
+Each module has a technological hole $\emptyset = 160 \, \text{mm}$ for the beam pipe.
+The mechanical support is provided by carbon fiber frames.
+The total amount of electronic channels in both end-caps is 7200.
+The layout of one straw end-cap is shown in Fig. 4.15.

-1809 5.3 Front-end electronics
+5.3 Front-end electronics

-The Straw Tracker is designed for precise measurements.
-It requires excellent spacial, angular and timing resolution to meet physics goals.

-Requirements for the straw readout electronics are:
+The Straw Tracker is designed for precision measurements which requires excellent spatial, angular and timing resolutions to meet physics goals.
+Moreover, an amount of charge collected by anode will be used to identify particles.
+In view of this, requirements for the straw readout electronics are the following:

-- to measure energy deposit (dE/dx) and time;

-- time resolution better than 1 ns;

-- low threshold to identify a charge from primary electron-ion clusters;

-- dynamic range about 1000;

-- low power consumption to reduce heating.
+- to measure time and energy deposit (dE/dx); - time resolution not worse than 1 ns for the drift measurements and 0.1 ns for the case of the 2 side readout to determine the coordinate along the wire; - low threshold to identify a charge from primary electron-ion clusters; - dynamic range of about 1000; - low power consumption to reduce heating.